sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Physical Evidence - 2.md

 - **Location:** Found in Vera Sinclair’s bag
 - **Details:** One-way ticket to Portland, departure at 8:30 PM on the night of the murder
-- **Relevance:** Passenger manifest confirms Vera was on board, but the train made a brief stop at Harlow Station, three miles from Blackwood Manor
+- **Note:** Passenger manifest confirms Vera was on board, but the train made a brief stop at Harlow Station, three miles from Blackwood Manor

 ---